 Club Contact Details

 The Kai Ken is a moderately active breed.
 They require daily exercise and mental stimulation.
-Options for exercise include play time in the (preferably fenced) backyard or taken for walks several times a day.
-Exercise can also come in the form of indoor activities such as hide-and-seek, chasing a ball rolled along the floor, or teaching them new tricks.
+Options for exercise include play time in the (preferably fenced) backyard or walks several times a day.
+Exercise can also come in the form of indoor activities such as hide-and-seek, chasing a ball rolled along the floor, or learning new tricks.
 Kai Ken can be good apartment dogs if their exercise needs are met.
 If the Kai does not get the proper amount of exercise, they can become destructive inside the home.